ZsyRock/Mini-Programs/README.md

 # Mini Programs

-I generated this code repository to store some small programs I wrote.
+I generated this code repository to store some mini programs I wrote.

 ## These small programs are as follows: